SmartDataAnalytics/Sparqlify/README.md

 ## Building

-* The easiest way to build the project is to run `mvn assembly:assembly`.
+* The easiest way to build the project is to run `mvn assembly:assembly` in the `sparqlify-core`.
 This will generate a single stand-alone jar containing all necessary dependencies.
+**TODO The standalone version should move to the serve package**

 ## Usage